ramyan2/DisneyWorldAdventureGame/hw0.md

 1. What are two ways to find the length of `argv`?

 `
-Argc is the first parameter of main(), and this indicated the length of argv. looping until argv[index] points to NULL `
+Argc is the first parameter of main(), and this indicates the length of argv.
+Also looping until argv[index] points to NULL indicates the length of argv.
+`

 2. What does `argv[0]` represent?